-Item Depreciation method Average useful Security equipment Straight line 5 years
+Item Depreciation method Average useful life Security equipment Security hut Straight line Straight line 5 years 10 years

 When indicators are present that the useful lives and residual values of items of property, plant and equipment have changed since the most recent annual reporting date, they are reassessed.
 Any changes are accounted for prospectively as a change in accounting estimate.